gajus/headless-crawler/README.md

 <a name="headless-crawler-faq-what-makes-headless-crawler-different-from-headless-chrome-crawler"></a>
 ### What makes <code>headless-crawler</code> different from <code>headless-chrome-crawler</code>?

-[`headless-chrome-crawler`](https://github.com/yujiosaka/headless-chrome-crawler) is the only other maintained headless crawler in the Node.js ecosystem.
+[`headless-chrome-crawler`](https://github.com/yujiosaka/headless-chrome-crawler) is the only other headless crawler in the Node.js ecosystem.

 It appears that `headless-chrome-crawler` is no longer maintained.
 At the time of this writing, the author of `headless-chrome-crawler` has not made public contributions in over 6 months and the package includes bugs as a result of [hardcoded dependency versions](https://github.com/yujiosaka/headless-chrome-crawler/blob/ad95c2c4b356c8fdc60d16f8b013cc9a043a9bc6/package.json#L28-L34).

-`headless-crawler` implements core features of `headless-chrome-crawler`.
+Maintenance issues aside, the `headless-chrome-crawler` is a feature-rich and configuration-driven framework.
+Meanwhile, `headless-crawler` provides a bare-bones framework for navigating the website and extracting the content.
+The consumer of the framework can extend the functionality using the provided handlers and directly consuming the Puppeteer API (e.g. see [Capture a screenshot](#headless-crawler-recipes-capture-a-screenshots)).